OpenDSA/OpenDSA/RST/en/Glossary.rst

       A B$^+$-tree does not store data at the internal nodes, but instead only stores :term:`key` values as direction finders for the purpose of searching through the tree.
-      Only the leaf nodes store a reference to the actual data records.
+      Only the :term:`leaf nodes <leaf node>` store a reference to the actual data records.

    B-tree
       A method for :term:`indexing` a large collection of records.
-      A B-tree is a balanced tree that typically has high branching factor (commonly as much as 100 :term:`children <child>` per :term:`internal node`), causing the tree to be very shallow.
+      A B-tree is a :term:`balanced tree` that typically has high branching factor (commonly as much as 100 :term:`children <child>` per :term:`internal node`),
+      causing the tree to be very shallow.
       When stored on disk, the node size is selected to be same as the desired unit of I/O (so some multiple of the disk :term:`sector` size).